 How to Treat “Trush Tongue” Naturally

 In convention medicine, oral thrush is treated with antifungal medications.
-However, these medicines often come along with side effects like possible liver damage and can even effect estrogen levels which isn’t the best thing to subject yourself or your infant to.
+However, these medicines often come along with side effects like possible liver damage and can even affect estrogen levels which aren’t the best thing to subject yourself or your infant to.

 On top of that, these anti-fungal medications do not address the root cause of the problem which is why they must be used for extended periods of time and often fail to eradicate the overgrowth.